San Francisco International Film Festival

-The San Francisco International Film Festival (abbreviated as SFIFF), organized by SFFILM, is held each spring for two weeks, presenting around 200 films from over 50 countries.
+The San Francisco International Film Festival (SFIFF), organized by SFFILM, is held each spring for two weeks, presenting around 200 films from over 50 countries.
 The festival highlights current trends in international film and video production with an emphasis on work that has not yet secured U.S. distribution.
 In 2009, it served around 82,000 patrons, with screenings held in San Francisco and Berkeley.

 In March 2014, Noah Cowan, former executive director of the Toronto International Film Festival, became executive director of the SFFS and SFIFF, replacing Ted Hope.
 Prior to Hope, the festival was briefly headed by Bingham Ray, who served as SFFS executive director until his death after only ten weeks on the job in January 2012.
 Graham Leggat became the executive director of the San Francisco Film Society on October 17, 2005.
 The Scottish-born Leggat died on August 25, 2011, from cancer, aged 51.

-The 63rd edition of the festival, originally scheduled for April 2020, was ultimately postponed to 2021 due to the COVID-19 pandemic.
-The 67th edition of the festival took place from April 24 to April 28, 2024.

 History

 Founded in 1957 by film exhibitor Irving "Bud" Levin, the SFIFF began as a philanthropic effort to secure San Francisco's place in the international arts scene as well as expose locals to cinema as an art form.
 The first festival screening was on December 4–18, 1957 at the Metro Theatre in Cow Hollow.
 Akira Kurosawa's Throne of Blood; Helmut Käutner's The Captain from Köpenick (1956 film); and Satyajit Ray's Pather Panchali were among the films that screened at the first festival.

 One obstacle in the early years was the lack of support from the major Hollywood studios, suggested reasons being the growing threat of international films' appeal and a fear that the festival would draw commercial attention away from the Oscars.
 It was not until 1959 that a major American film, Henry King's Beloved Infidel, starring Gregory Peck and Deborah Kerr, played at SFIFF.